Dec2020PandA/Jruan/README.md

 on items for sale purchase with credit card and order purchase and have it deliver to the address of choice and if local it can be deliver directly with a small fee charge.

-Things i will keep into account will to add something like snipcart were i can add items and prices.
+Things i will keep into account will be to add something like a shopping were i can add items and prices.
+I will be able to select and post items for sale.